- Hub Level: What this place might serve as in video games.

 - Arguably, Al's diner/bar in Mirror Image, the last episode of Quantum Leap.

 - Hikari Studio in Kamen Rider Decade, which serves as Tsukasa's method of travelling between the parallel worlds.
+It is technically a photo studio, but as Natsumi's grandfather Eijiro is fond of making food and coffee for whoever wanders in, it effectively functions as a cafe as well.

 - The pub in Life On Mars, as revealed in Ashes to Ashes, is actually the door between heaven and purgatory.